interbit/docs-interbit/examples/simple-platform/run.md

 We have now started the webpack development servers which serve our React apps.
-Your browser should open a tab at `http://localhost:3025` with the Accounts app and at `http://localhost:3000` with the Template app.
-When these tabs open, the React apps boot Interbit nodes to connect to the `platform-deploy` and `web-auth-endpoint` peer nodes running in the terminals.
+Your browser should open a tab at `http://localhost:3025` with the Accounts app, and another tab at `http://localhost:3000` with the Template app.
+When these tabs open, the React apps start Interbit nodes to connect to the `platform-deploy` and `web-auth-endpoint` peer nodes running in the terminals.